PM Narendra Modi to lay foundation stone for 15 stations of the Nagpur Division on August 6

 Prime Minister Narendra Modi will lay the foundation stone for 15 stations of the Nagpur Division, said Nitin Gadkari on Saturday, adding that it will be developed as the Amrit Bharat Stations at Godhani on the 6th of August, 2023, at 11:00 am.

-Nagpur is set to witness a momentous occasion as the Hon'ble PM, Shri @narendramodi Ji, will lay the foundation stone for 15 stations of the Nagpur Division, which will be developed as the Amrit Bharat Stations at Godhani on the 6th of August, 2023, at 11:00 AM.
+Nagpur is set to witness a momentous occasion as the Hon'ble PM, Shri @narendramodi Ji, will lay the foundation stone for 15 stations of the Nagpur Division, which will be developed as the Amrit Bharat Stations at Godhani on the 6th of August, 2023, at 11:00 AM.— Nitin Gadkari (@nitin_gadkari) August 5, 2023

 These stations,…